 I take great pride in being Kendall’s mom.
 My advocacy journey began when he was just 18 months old, and since then, I’ve dedicated myself to ensuring he has the resources and support he needs to thrive.
 Along the way, I’ve gained valuable insights into the systems, people, and processes that serve individuals with developmental disabilities in California.

 My advocacy started with navigating the school system for Kendall, a journey that ultimately led to him earning a bachelor’s degree from Fresno State.
 Over the years, I have served on numerous nonprofit boards and committees, including the Tulare County Community Advisory Committee (CAC) for Special Education.
 For a decade, I was a board member for PSW, a key service provider for individuals with disabilities in Tulare County.
-Today, I serve as the President of the Board of Directors for the Central Valley Regional Center (CVRC), which supports over 30,000 individuals with disabilities across six counties in Central California.
+I’ve also served in leadership roles with other nonprofits, including regional center governance, giving me insight into how systems operate.

 I don’t claim to have all the answers—this system is complex and constantly evolving.
 But I have a strong working knowledge of available resources and a network of connections that help me find solutions when needed.
 My passion lies in empowering individuals and families by sharing what I’ve learned and helping them navigate their own journeys with confidence.

-Kendall is an autistic adult artist and filmmaker who refuses to let social challenges stand in the way of his dreams.
-He began school as a non-verbal child in a severely handicapped class, yet through perseverance and the right support, he became a college graduate with a degree in graphic arts from Fresno State.
+Kendall is an autistic adult artist, filmmaker and business owner who refuses to let social challenges stand in the way of his dreams.
+He began school as a non-verbal in a severely handicapped class, yet through perseverance and the right support, he became a college graduate with a degree in graphic art from Fresno State.

 Through his YouTube channel, Adventures With Kendall, he takes viewers on weekly adventures while inspiring others on the autism spectrum to embrace their God-given abilities.
 As Kendall says, “May your gifts bless the world.”